acumenbrands/rest_suite/README.md

 Search allows you to build a search on the fly.
 As with saved searches, results generally should be filtered by internalid, however with ad-hoc search this is not mandatory.
 If another criteria could reasonably be used to sort, the sort boolean is exposed for the client to use.
 If multiple result columns have this set to true, only the last column in the list will be processed.
+A column to sort by internalid is always added, so if no sort is provided the search will always be sorted by internalid.

 Formula filtering is also exposed and is a required alternative to explicit string matching in RESTlet operation to avoid hitting the execution limit.
 It produces a SQL function that results